A Human-Centric Take on Model Monitoring

-Machine Learning (ML) systems require maintenance not only by the virtue of possessing software code but also because of the nuances of ML as a domain itself~\cite{sculley2015hidden}.
+From an operational angle, large-scale ML systems require maintenance not only by the virtue of possessing software code but also because of the nuances of ML as a domain itself~\cite{sculley2015hidden}.
 ML-specific nuances include dependency on data whose distributions can shift during production from when the model was designed and the dependency of a model on another model's output which can cascade issues from the other model onto the dependent model~\cite{sculley2015hidden}.
 Such nuances imply that maintenance of ML systems requires \textit{monitoring} its various aspects, such as data and models.
-More broadly, the emerging field of {\em MLOps} pertains to practices for deploying and maintaining ML models in production reliably and efficiently~\cite{makinen2021needs}.
+Such monitoring is essential to ensure that the model does not become stale or degrade in performance due to changing real-world conditions or changes in the data collection process and data processing pipelines.
+In Figure~\ref{fig:focus}, we illustrate the various activities in the lifecycle of an ML model and highlight the focus of this work in the monitoring activity.
+More broadly, the emerging field of {\em model monitoring} pertains to practices for deploying and maintaining ML models in production reliably and efficiently~\cite{makinen2021needs}.